savage-2/pintOS-Project2/report.md

   - **close()**:: sys_close(int fd)

-    The first thing we need to do is find the find
+    The first thing we need to do is find the file based on its id.
+After we get the aimed file, we call three functions in order to close the file.  ``file_close``  function in filesys,h is used to close the file.
+After that, we call ``list_remove`` to remove this file from the current thread's file list.
+In the end, we call function ``free`` to free the space this file object allocated.